manetu/data-loader/README.md

 [![CircleCI](https://circleci.com/gh/manetu/data-loader/tree/master.svg?style=svg)](https://circleci.com/gh/manetu/data-loader/tree/master)

 The Manetu data-loader is a command-line tool to validate and load attribute data onto the Manetu Platform.
 The tool is designed to run "at scale" such that it can put significant load on a Manetu Plaftorm for performance testing.
 Data-loader takes a set of Personally Identifiable Information (PII) in JSON or CSV format and executes a selected operation using this data, such as onboarding, verifying, and deleting vaults.
 The input data is assumed to be a RDF representation of the PII.
-By default, the tool loads attributes based on the [Person](https://schema.org/Person) schema with [email](https://schema.org/email)as the root of the attribute graph.
+By default, the tool loads attributes based on the [Person](https://schema.org/Person) schema with [email](https://schema.org/email) as the root of the attribute graph.

 ## Basic features